Generalizing Fair Top-$k$ Selection: An Integrative Approach

 \subsection{Observation summary and algorithm selection}

 In this section, we summarize key experimental observations and discuss algorithm selection regarding the two optimization objectives based on them.

 \paragraph{2-D experiments.} For the $k$-level-based algorithm, the performance trends seen by varying difference variables ($k$, $\epsilon$ and $n$) were consistent with the previous observations from $n_p = 1$ experiments, which evaluated an unaugmented algorithm without an optimization objective.
 The run times also remained stable across $k$ for both datasets, as the sweeping process accounted for only a small fraction of the total run time.
 This reinforced our choice of the unidirectional sweeping approach in the 2-D $k$-level-based algorithm.
-The utility loss minimization incurred greater overhead than the $w$ difference minimization, but the (augmented) $k$-level-based algorithm was still substantial faster than the baseline for minimizing the utility loss.
+The utility loss minimization incurred greater overhead than the $w$ difference minimization, partly because the backtracking subroutine for utility loss minimization was engineered more conservatively.
+The same subroutine was also used in the validation experiments, raising the importance of ensuring its correctness and accuracy.
+Nevertheless, the (augmented) $k$-level-based algorithm was still substantial faster than the baseline for minimizing the utility loss.

 \paragraph{Multi-dimensional experiments.} The performance trends of both the $k$-level-based and the MILP-based algorithm were also consistent with the observations from $n_p = 1$ experiments, which evaluated unaugmented algorithms without an optimization objective.
 Unlike the 2-D case, the run times of the $k$-level-based algorithm under the two optimization objectives were nearly identical across all experiment settings.
 This was because the additional overhead applies only to fair cells, which were few in number in our experiments.
 In contrast, the MILP-based algorithm was noticeably slower in minimizing the $w$ difference than in minimizing the utility loss.